How are production employees used in manufacturing and mechanical engineering?

 - Quality control - what's behind it?

-In most cases, the production employees work directly on the assembly lines, the machines and the systems.
-Technicians and engineers are responsible for the development, planning and design of the systems.
-Another very important area of activity is quality assurance.
+In most cases, production employees work directly on assembly lines, machines, and industrial systems.
+Technicians and engineers are responsible for the development, planning, and design of these systems.
+Another key area of responsibility is quality assurance.

-Here you can find production employees at work:
+Where can production employees be found at work?

-- In production: The production employees manufacture components and assemblies.
-This is done, for example, by machining, assembly or welding.
+- In manufacturing: Production employees fabricate components and assemblies, typically through machining, assembly work, or welding.

 - Quality assurance: The manufactured products must be checked.
-The aim here is to ensure that the required quality is present by fulfilling all the requirements for the goods.
+This involves ensuring that the required quality is present by fulfilling all requirements for the goods.

-- Transport and storage: Materials and raw materials have to be stored and transported.
-Human labour is also required here.
+- Transport and storage: Materials and raw materials need to be stored and moved, tasks that still rely heavily on manual labour.

-- Machine and system operators: They monitor the production systems and machines and operate them as required.
+- Machine and system operators: They monitor and operate production systems and machinery as needed.

-- CNC millers or turners: They operate the CNC machines and programme them for the work steps and processes.
+- CNC millers or turners: They operate CNC machines and program them for specific work steps and processes.

-- Industrial mechanics: They are employed to maintain and repair the machines and systems used in production.
+- Industrial mechanics: Responsible for maintaining and repairing machines and systems used in production.

-- Production mechanics: They manufacture, process and assemble components.
+- Production mechanics: They manufacture, process, and assemble components for various applications.

-- Production planners: They plan and control the processes for production.
+- Production planners: They plan, coordinate, and control production processes to ensure efficient workflow.

 What is the difference between manufacturing and production?

-As a term, production is more comprehensive in its meaning than manufacturing.
-In fact, manufacturing is a sub-area of production.
-It concentrates on the manufacture of finished products.
-Semi-finished parts, materials or raw materials are transformed for this purpose.
+Production is a broader term than manufacturing.
+In fact, manufacturing is a subcategory of production.
+It focuses on the actual creation of finished products by processing semi-finished parts, materials, or raw goods.

-Production, on the other hand, encompasses all phases from the raw material to the delivered end product.
-This includes manufacturing as well as planning, procurement, quality control, packaging and distribution.
+Production, on the other hand, covers all stages from raw materials to the final delivered product.
+This includes not only manufacturing, but also planning, procurement, quality control, packaging, and distribution.

-Let's take car production as an example.
-Assembling the components, machining the parts and painting them are all part of production.
-Production includes manufacturing, but also the procurement of components, logistics and delivery to the customer.
+Take automotive production as an example: assembling components, processing parts, and painting are all part of manufacturing.
+Production includes those steps, but also the sourcing of components, logistics, and delivery to the customer.

 What are the tasks of production employees in manufacturing and mechanical engineering in detail?

-While the exact tasks vary depending on the application, they can generally be summarised as follows:
+While specific tasks may vary depending on the role, they generally include:

-- Monitoring and operating the various machines and systems for production
+- Monitoring and operating various production machines and systems

-- Various clean-up tasks as part of production
+- Performing general clean-up tasks as part of production routines

 What does a machine and plant operator do?